rajiyyah/learning-stuff/Kubernetes/Kubernetes.md

 8. Deployment

-    * **To replicate the pod**, you need to define blueprints for pods & specify how many replicas of pods that you would like to run,
+    * **To replicate the pod**, you need to define blueprints for pods & specify how many replicas of pods that you would like to run.

     * Deployment is the blueprint.